ylor/dotfiles/README.md

 # env

-An idempotent, mostly unattended tool to configure macOS with everything needed to be productive.
-Essential packages are installed and configured to create a fully functional development environment.
+An idempotent, (mostly) unattended tool to configure macOS with everything I need to be productive.
+Essential packages are installed and configured to create my development environment.

 This project should be considered personal software and was developed for an audience of one.